 Our chief at Anaho was always called, he always called himself, Taipi-Kikino; and yet that was not his name, but only the wand of his false position.
 As soon as he was appointed chief, his name - which signified, if I remember exactly, Prince born among flowers- fell in abeyance, and he was dubbed instead by the expressive byword, Taipi-Kikino -Highwater man-of-no-account- or, Englishing more boldly, Beggar on horseback- a witty and a wicked cut.
 A nickname in Polynesia destroys almost the memory of the original name.
 To-day, if we were Polynesians, Gladstone would be no more heard of.
-We should speak of and address our Nestor as the Grand Old Man, and it is so that himself would sign his correspondence.
-Not the prevalence, then, but the significancy of the nickname is to be noted here.
+We should speak of and address our Nestor as the Grand Old Man, and prevalence, then, but the significancy of the nickname is to be noted here.
 The new authority began with small prestige.
 Taipi has now been some time in office; from all I saw he seemed a person very fit.
 He is not the least unpopular, and yet his power is nothing.
 He is a chief to the French, and goes to breakfast with the Resident; but for any practical end of chieftaincy a rag doll were equally efficient.